contentJPC/HW2/README.md

 once read finishes we should have a complete sparse matrix of 0's with other values at their given coordinates

-CURRENTLY WORKING ON MAKING SURE INSERT WORKS
+CURRENTLY WORKING ON MAKING SURE INSERT WORKS edit, inserts should be working properly
+CURRENT ISSUE
+currently seeing an issue in printing out the matrix where the values display properly instead of defaulting to 0

 we can print this matrix once that function is written, most likely a carefully formatted system of forloops can call the value of each Node/ValueNode and return their values to the console